-Our realtor didn’t show our house in a year until it was time to renew and suddenly we have someone looking at our house, now you know it’s just another realtor.
+Our realtor didn’t show our house in a year until it was time to renew and suddenly we have someone looking at the house, now you know it’s just another realtor.

 We finally sold the house ourselves within two months without any markdown in price.
 We got so sick of realtors with this house we finally just put it in the paper ourselves.
 It took about two months.
 The realtor had it on the market for two years.

-Putting all the pets into the car and leaving the house for God only knows how long.
+It's so hard gathering up all the pets and putting them in the car and leaving the house for God only knows how long.

 Realtors bringing her kids and letting them run through our house and hang out by the lake while she’s showing the house.
 I’m sure the customers were not thrilled with having kids running around while they're trying to talk with the realtor.
 We sure weren't and we let the real estate company know.
 I was lucky my neighbor said to bring the pets and your car over here and stay until we see them leave.
 We could sit at her kitchen table and look right over at our house without anyone seeing us.
 That’s how I found out about the realtor’s kids being there.
 If the realtor's kids had fallen in the lake or pond she would have sued us.
 Make it clear you don't want the realtor to bring her kids.

 The realtors were not pointing out what was good about the house.
 Make your own list of things you want to be shown in your house.
-Leave it on the counter with a dish of cookies for all to read.
+Leave it on the counter with a dish of cookies.